blueshirts/seneca-pino-adapter/README.md

     })

     // Log output via Seneca.
-    log.debug('This is a debug log statement!')
+    seneca.log.debug('This is a debug log statement!')
-    log.info('This is an info log statement!')
+    seneca.log.info('This is an info log statement!')
-    log.error('This is an error log statement!')
+    seneca.log.error('This is an error log statement!')
-    log.warn('This is a warn log statement!')
+    seneca.log.warn('This is a warn log statement!')
-    log.fatal('This is a fatal log statement!')
+    seneca.log.fatal('This is a fatal log statement!')

-    // Use pino-debug to enable fine grained control over log output.
-    TBD

 ### Configure Using a Pino Logger Configuration

     // Seneca support.
     const Seneca = require('seneca')

+    // Load the adapter.
+    const PinoLogAdapter = require('seneca-pino-adapter')

     // Create a pino logger instance using configuration. const config = {level: 'info'}